Want to learn how to write an ebook like a pro? It’s not just what you do, but what you DON’T do that can make or break your work.

 They do their best, but they don’t know what they don’t know.

 The good news?
-We can learn from their mistakes.
+We can learn from their bad decisions.
 In this post, we’re going to show you the common mishaps first-time authors make when writing an ebook.

 In other words:

 Want to write an ebook like a pro?
-Avoid these 21 common mistakes:
+Avoid these 21 common ebook mistakes:

-How to Write an Ebook Like a Pro (Hint: Don’t Do These Amatuerish Things)
+Table of Contents: How to Write an Ebook Like a Pro (Don’t Do These Amateurish Things)

 - Choosing a Topic You Know Little About